vinayak1809/tic-tac-toe/README.md

 #tic-tac-toe

-In the above #tic-tac-toe.py python file how to make a tic-tac-toe game that can be played on terminal is given.
+In the above #tic-tac-toe.py python file how to make a tic-tac-toe game that can be played on terminal is shown.